 COMPENSATION COMMITTEE

-During 2022, our compensation committee met five times (including telephonic meetings) and took action by written consent five times.
-Each member of the compensation committee has been determined to be an "independent director" under applicable SEC and Nasdaq rules.
+During 2023, our compensation committee met eight times.
+Each member of the compensation committee has been determined to be an "independent director" under applicable SEC and Nasdag rules.

 Our compensation committee's roles and responsibilities include, among others: